PaulKinlan/paul.kinlan.me/content/en/detecting-if-a-url-protocol-can-be-handled.md

 It unfortunately has a few issues:

 1. It's not well supported on Mobile.
 PWAs in Chrome can [register](https://developer.mozilla.org/en-US/docs/Web/Manifest/protocol_handlers) a `protocol_handler`, which is huge!
+2. People don't really understand the scheme part of urls, and prefer `https`
-2. Developers don't have the ability to determine if a custom scheme will resolve to anything useful for the user.
+3. Developers don't have the ability to determine if a custom scheme will resolve to anything useful for the user.
+4.

-This last point is a big pain.
+The last point is a big pain.
 If the user clicks a link on a web page you would expect it to do something.
 I think we can do something here, specifically present a common pattern that we can use when there is no app or web-site to handle the link.

 A long time ago this was a solved issue.
 Chrome had an `isProtocolHandlerRegistered` method which would let you determine if there is something on the other end of the custom scheme.
 It was later [removed](https://groups.google.com/a/chromium.org/g/blink-dev/c/ljkPttdvVuc/m/atNE2qYSCAAJ) from Chrome because it was removed from the Spec, and it was removed from the Spec for a variety of reasons including that the API could be as a finger-printing vector.

-***

-**TODO**: If a user clicks a custom protocol link from an App..
-What happens?
-Nothing.

-* Can we encode a custom redirect?

-***

 I'm opening up this can of worms again because of a challenge that I see with the "Follow" function in Mastodon and I think we can make it better.

+**_Disclaimer:_** _I know I will be conflating Mastodon and ActivityPub._

 If you want to follow a person who is on a different Mastodon instance to you, you need to  find their Follow page, enter your ID and instance name (i.e, @paul@status.kinlan.me) into the follow field, it will then redirect you back to your instance to let you follow that user.